CodeNKoffee/Fortnite-New-Year-Countdown-Timer/README.md

 ## Description

 The main purspose for this project was is to test my JavaScript skills in creating simple yet useful and fun app.
+P.S.
+THIS PROJECT MAY NOT BE FULLY OPTIMISED ON ALL BROWSERS EXCEPT FOR CHROME - THE MP3 PLAYER

 ## Getting Started